The Adriel Ely Store Has A Long and Notable History Of Connections To Who’s Who In Watertown History

 In a historical way, nothing may around deeper interest in the minds of the older generation than to remind them of a sect or colony which was called the Fourierites.
 Their headquarters were at Cold Creek, and it was their hands and implements that fashioned the material for the brick walls of this building.

-The sect took their name from the French socialist Fouriere.
-While he was considered “dangerous” and an agitator, the local Watertown sect was apparently peaceful.
+The sect took its name from the French socialist Fourier.
+While he was considered “dangerous” and an agitator, the local Watertown sect was peaceful.
 It was said to have eventually disbanded over disagreements of those “whose inclinations were toward idleness, and who sat around smoking and gossiping while others labored.”